ooominds/Polish-Aspect/README.md

 This should be installable from PyPi so this means it requires pip.
 You can install the latest pip by typing "pip install pip".
-From a terminal, type "pip install ndl-polish-aspect".
+From a terminal, type "pip install ndl-aspect".

 ## pipeline